terra-money/docs/docs/How-to/Terra-Station/Contracts.md

 # Use smart contracts

-Contracts are an advanced feature of Terra Station.
-If this is your first time using Terra Station, follow the [Terra Station tutorial](/Tutorials/Get-started/Terra-station-desktop.md).
+Smart contracts are an advanced feature of Terra Station.
+If you’re using Terra Station for the first time, follow the [Terra Station tutorial](/Tutorials/Get-started/Terra-station-desktop.md).

 ## Prerequisites

 Compile a contract locally and create a `.wasm` file.

-## Upload your contract
+## Upload

 Deploy a contract by uploading your `.wasm` file to Terra Station.